Sergeant: Air Force

+When the United States Air Force was separated from the U.S. Army in 1947, sergeant became the second junior non-commissioned officer (NCO) grade (above Air Force corporal) of this newly created independent branch of the U.S. Armed Forces.
+The USAF sergeant (E-4) was equivalent to an Army corporal (since 1949) or Marine corporal (since 1958) and Navy/Coast Guard petty officer third class (since 1948), when additional enlisted grades below NCO level were implemented in these branches, moving up all enlisted ranks above for one pay grade each.

+The USAF sergeant was replaced by airman first class (A1C) in April 1952, this E-4 grade being now an enlisted rank below NCO level.
+From then through October 1967, there was no rank titled "sergeant", though A1Cs were often called "sarge" or "sergeant" informally.

-The U.S. Air Force title "sergeant" (E-4, equivalent to an Army or Marine corporal and Navy/Coast Guard petty officer third class), commonly and informally referred to as "buck sergeant", was used beginning in October 1967 in the hope that the prestige of being an NCO would increase the re-enlistment rate.
-The title was phased out again in the 1990s.
+The title "sergeant", commonly and informally referred to as "buck sergeant", was used again beginning in October 1967 in the hope that the prestige of being an NCO would increase the re-enlistment rate.
+Thus the rank of airman first class lost its E-4 status, becoming an E-3.

+From June 1976 sergeant and the newly approved rank senior airman (SrA) shared the same pay grade E-4, with sergeant as lowest NCO rank and SrA as most senior enlisted personnel grade.
+This schism ended in April 1991, with the last promotions to sergeant.
+The last NCO to hold the sergeant rank without being promoted to higher rank left the Air Force in 1998.
+Since then, senior airman has been the sole rank at E-4.

-From 1952 through October 1967, E4s were titled "Airman First Class" (A/1c) and there was no rank titled "sergeant", though A/1cs were often called "sarge" or "sergeant" informally.
-During the period when the E4 title was "sergeant", senior airmen, earlier known as airmen second class (A/2c, pay grade E3), were promoted to sergeant and granted non-commissioned officer status after 12 months time in grade; this lateral promotion is no longer conferred and senior airmen compete directly for promotion to staff sergeant.
-The current title for airmen at the E4 grade is "senior airman".
-From 1976 – 1995, senior airman rank insignia had a subdued central star (light blue vice silver for sergeant and above), as did airman first class (E3) and airman (E2).
-Airman Basic, E1, has no rank insignia.
+During the period when the E-4 grade was divided, senior airmen were promoted to sergeant and granted non-commissioned officer status after 12 months time in grade; this lateral promotion is no longer conferred and senior airmen compete directly for promotion to staff sergeant (E-5).
+From 1976 to 1991, senior airman rank insignia had a light blue subdued central star, as did lower ranks.
+Sergeants and higher had, and confine to have, a silver star.

-In today's Air Force, the term sergeant refers to all Air Force non-commissioned officers up to the rank of senior master sergeant (E-8).
-An Airman who has achieved the rank of senior master sergeant (E-8) may also be referred to as "senior".
+In today's Air Force, the term sergeant refers to all Air Force non-commissioned officers from staff sergeant up to the rank of senior master sergeant (E-8).
+An airman who has achieved the rank of senior master sergeant (E-8) may also be referred to as "senior".
 An airman who has achieved the rank of chief master sergeant (E-9) is referred to as "chief".
-Those in the grade of staff sergeant (E-5) and technical sergeant (E-6) are referred to as non-commissioned officers, while those in the grade of master sergeant (E-7) through chief master sergeant (E-9) are referred to as senior non-commissioned officers.
+Those in the grade of staff sergeant and technical sergeant (E-6) are referred to as non-commissioned officers, while those in the grade of master sergeant (E-7) through chief master sergeant are referred to as senior non-commissioned officers.